code0-tech/lacerta/README.md

 <div align="center">
-<h1>Lacerta our Code0 Discord Bot</h1>
+<h1>Lacerta our CodeZero Discord Bot</h1>
 </div>

 ### Basic Overview:

-Code0 is a Discord bot developed in JavaScript, utilizing the discord.js client library along with a lightweight web server for GitHub OAuth authentication.
+CodeZero is a Discord bot developed in JavaScript, utilizing the discord.js client library along with a lightweight web server for GitHub OAuth authentication.
 This enables certain commands, such as retrieving commit and pull request data.

 ### Requirements: